 Support Funding for Salmon Habitat Restoration

 Your local Conservation District works every day to implement solutions, but the budget shortfall for Puget Sound recovery work is significant and consistent.
-If Orcas, their habitat, the salmon they survive on, and the health of Puget Sound are all important to you, then your Governor and State Legislators need to hear that you support those priorities and the funding of key programs that Conservation Districts and local partners rely upon:
+If Orcas, the salmon they survive on, and the health of Puget Sound are all important to you, then let your political leaders know that you support those priorities and the funding that Conservation Districts and local partners rely upon:

 Over 14 million tons of pollution ends up in Puget Sound every year, most of which is because of all the rain we get.
 Rain isn’t the culprit though, we are, and all the stuff we leave behind that the rain carries into our streams and on into the Sound.
 One way to think of it is for every 1,000 square feet (roughly the size of your driveway), 24,000 gallons of stormwater ends up in the Sound.
 There are many ways to reduce pollution, but one way is through Depave Puget Sound: reduce paved spaces, add some greenery back into our lives and improve conditions for salmon and orcas.
 Win-win-win.

 Organizations across the region, from Conservation Districts to Salmon Recovery Lead Entities, to Salmon Enhancement Groups and state agencies are working everyday to restore salmon habitat, and they all could use the help of volunteers like you.

 Small Actions Make a Big Difference

 Washing your car in your driveway, not picking up after your pets, or putting fertilizer on your lawn might not feel like that big of deal.
 Multiply your daily actions by the 4 million people that live in Puget Sound though and the impact is profound.
 It’s our collective impact that have led to this crises, but it’s also our collective impact that will fix it.

 Install a Rain Garden